nikeshnazareth/verifiable-voting/cartoon/technicalities/script.md

 Once again, as the technology matures, the storage fees will be reduced, and possibly eliminated.

-Nevertheless, it is still good practice to limit Ethereum data storage.
+Nevertheless, it is still good practice to limit Ethereum data storage requirements.

 To this end, the verifiable voting scheme uses the Interplanetary File System (IPFS).